ihchoi12/inho-note.github.io/_posts/2021-03-27-distributed-systems.md

 ##### Distinguished Proposer (DP)
 - Why?
 Paxos does not guarantee liveness in the case that proposers compete each other recursively (promise 1 => promise 2 => reject 1 => promise 3 => reject 2 ..)
-- Of course, election of DP itself is a consensus, so it's not guaranteed that all nodes agree on a single DP, but it makes the Paxos more likely to reach the consensus eventually
+- Of course, election of DP itself is a consensus, so it's not guaranteed that all nodes agree on a single DP (multiple DP can exist), but it does not break the safety since its only for liveness (to make the Paxos more likely to reach the consensus eventually)

 ### Then, how can we extend it to SMR (sequence of ops)?
 PMMC